 Given the proposed development and the Site configuration, the existing wooded areas are difficult to preserve while still maintaining a healthy and viable tree population.
 Instead, the Cherington Community is communicating very helpful and clear expectations on the elements they would prefer to be provided in the landscape buffer and screening.
-Thus, Staff is working with the Cherington Community and the Applicant to develop a robust landscaped buffer and screening plan.
-The proposed conditions of approval require extensive landscape screening, a fence, evaluation of the existing retaining wall to be provided to the Applicant from the Cherington Community, evaluation of replacing and/or extending the retaining wall to ensure adequate water retention, and maintenance of landscaping and the fence to ensure the plantings survive and aesthetic appeal is retained.
+Thus, the Applicant has worked with the Cherington Community and Staff to develop a robust landscaped buffer and screening plan, which has been reviewed and accepted by the HOA (as shown on Sheets LB-1 and LB-2 dated July 1, 2020).
+The proposed conditions of approval require extensive landscape screening, a fence, coordination between Applicant the Cherington Community, and Staff regarding surface drainage water as part of the review of the Site Plan for the townhouse development to the immediate south of the Cherington Community, and maintenance of landscaping and the fence to ensure the plantings survive and aesthetic appeal is retained.
 Final details of this buffer/screening area are to be determined at Site Plan.